Abi-shai/Three.js-boilerplate/README.md

 Run npm i to install all dependencies.

 ### Usage
-Run npm run dev for development.
+Run npm run dev for development. <br>
 Run npm run build for a production build.